Emil Dumitriu: Club career

 Dumitriu was born on 5 November 1942 in Bucharest, Romania and began playing junior-level football in 1957 at Locomotiva București, then joined Progresul CPCS București.
 He made his Divizia A debut on 25 March 1962, playing for Jiul Petroșani under coach Bazil Marian in a 3–2 victory against UTA Arad.
 In the following season he played in the first half for Viitorul București, going for the second half to Rapid București.

 Rapid Bucharest's 1966–67 Divizia A winning squad.

 During his time at Rapid, Dumitriu made a successful partnership in the team's offence with Ion Ionescu, winning the first league title in the club's history in the 1966–67 season in which he scored 12 goals in 26 matches under coach Valentin Stănescu.
 He made four appearances in European competitions for Rapid (including one in the Inter-cities Fairs Cup), most notably helping The Railwaymen eliminate Trakia Plovdiv in the 1967–68 European Cup and advance to the following round where they were eliminated by Juventus.
 He also won two Balkans Cups, netting a brace in the 2–0 win in the second leg against Farul Constanța in the final of the 1964–66 edition.
 For the way he played in 1966, Dumitriu was placed fourth in the ranking for the Romanian Footballer of the Year award.
 He suffered a lung illness which kept him off the field for one and a half years and in 1968, Stănescu took him to Steagul Roșu Brașov, aiming to help him relaunch his career.
 In 1971, Dumitriu went to play for one season at Dinamo București.
 There, on 4 June 1972 he netted the only goal in a derby win against Steaua București.
-Afterwards he returned for two seasons to Rapid where he made his last Divizia A appearance on 10 March 1974 in a 2–0 away loss to Argeș Pitești, having a total of 235 matches with 68 goals in the competition.
+Afterwards he returned for two seasons to Rapid where he made his last Divizia A appearance on 10 March 1974 in a 2–0 away loss to Argeș Pitești, totaling 235 matches with 68 goals in the competition.
 Dumitriu ended his career by playing three seasons in Divizia B, the first one at Chimia Râmnicu Vâlcea and the other two at Progresul București, helping both teams earn promotion to Divizia A.